-FEATURES: High quality and durable, smooth ride, easy folding mechanism, large variety of color options
+FEATURES: High quality and durable, smooth ride, easy folding mechanism, large variety of color options, LED light up wheels

-The Micro Sprite is a top-quality Swiss kick scooter designed with sophisticated style and built for smooth, precise performance.
-While the Sprite is a “traditional” kick scooter, it’s definitely a high-end version.
+The Micro Sprite is a top-quality Swiss kids scooter designed with sophisticated style and built for smooth, precise performance.
+While the Sprite is a “traditional” kids scooter, it’s definitely a high-end version.
 It’s solid, durable, and most importantly, a smooth ride.

 FULL REVIEW: Micro Sprite

 FEATURES: Ergonomically-shaped soft rubber grips, foldable, large wheels and suspension for smooth ride, carrying strap